ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-linkedin-data.md

 7. On the **Set filters** page, you can apply a filter to initially import items that are a certain age.
 Select an age, and then click **Next**.

-8. On the **Set storage account** page, type the email address of an Office 365 mailbox that the LinkedIn items are imported to, and then click **Next**.
+8. On the **Set storage account** page, type the email address of an Office 365 mailbox that the LinkedIn items will be imported to, and then click **Next**.
 Items are imported to the Inbox folder in this mailbox.

 9. Review the connector settings and then click **Save** to complete the connector setup.